swiftlang/swift-evolution/proposals/0000-Partially constrained protocols and generic types.md

 reasonably implement the feature.

-Protocol types can be constrained using "generic-parameter-clauses" after their "type-name" and accessing its associated types with `Self.AssociatedTypeName`.
+Protocol types can be constrained using "generic-parameter-clauses" after their "type-name".
+You can access its associated types in the "generic-parameter-clause" with `Self.AssociatedTypeName`.
+Constraining them with `==` and `:`.

-Unconstrained and `:`-constrained associated types of protocols and generic types are automatically inferred by the compiler (to some extend):
+Unconstrained and `:`-constrained associated types of protocols/generic types are automatically inferred by the compiler (to some extend):

 Using current `SequenceType` and `Array` with proposed syntax.